Old People and Computers

-If ever there was a sensitive topic to discuss, it would have to be about the elderly and computers.
+If ever there was a sensitive topic to discuss, it would have to be about the computers and old* people.

-This article is really intended more for younger people who love and may care for elders in their lives.
+This article is really intended more for younger people who love and may care for older people in their lives.
 I'll discuss observations that I've made over the years from helping these older folks with their computers.

 While I do a lot of commercial work and that is my main source of income, I do enjoy doing residential work as well.
 There's just not enough I.T. people that accept residential work so folks often have nowhere to turn.
 I enjoy helping people get the most from their technology, be that computers, phones, TVs, whatever.